FDCPA Attorney — Stop Debt Collector Harassment & Recover Damages

 Continuing contact after receiving your written cease and desist letter.

 Constant phone calls.
 Threats that aren't legal.
 Collectors contacting your family or your employer.
-If a debt collector is violating your rights, you don't have to take it — and federal law says you shouldn't have to.
+If a debt collector is breaking the law, an FDCPA lawyer can make it stop — and under federal law, the collector pays the price, not you.

-At Hyslip Legal, our FDCPA attorneys hold abusive debt collectors accountable.
-We sue on your behalf, and the debt collector pays our fees — meaning you pay nothing out of pocket.
-With $50M+ recovered and 10,000+ cases won, we know how to fight back and get results.
+At Hyslip Legal, we hold abusive debt collectors accountable.
+We sue on your behalf and the collector pays our fees, so you pay nothing out of pocket.
+With $50M+ recovered and 10,000+ cases won, we know how to fight back.

 Common FDCPA Violations We Fight

-The Fair Debt Collection Practices Act (FDCPA) is a federal law that prohibits abusive, deceptive, and unfair debt collection practices.
-When collectors cross the line, you have the right to sue — and we're here to make that happen.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law that bans abusive, deceptive, and unfair debt collection.
+When a collector crosses the line, you have the right to sue — and an FDCPA lawyer can make that happen.

 Debt collectors violate the FDCPA when they: